mehmetemreak/Obsidian-Vault-Repo/Cyber Securtity/Common Attacks/Public Network safety.md

 All websites should now only serve information in the safety of an encrypted connection.
 As with using a VPN, this prevents an attacker from reading, or modifying your web traffic if they intercept it.
 The encrypted connection used to create HTTPS (**H**yper **T**ext **T**ransfer **P**rotocol **S**ecure) is referred to as TLS (**T**ransport **L**ayer **S**ecurity), and in most browsers is represented by a padlock to the left of the search bar, which indicates that the connection is secure:
 ![[Pasted image 20241118144028.png]]

+With this in place, your traffic can only be decrypted in very select circumstances: namely, if it is a work or school managed device and you are connected to a work/school network.

+_**Note:** The presence of the padlock indicates that the connection is secure; it does not guarantee that the website itself is_ safe_.
+In other words, a malicious website can still easily have a TLS cert (meaning that your traffic with the server_ is _encrypted), but that doesn't stop the site from having a malicious purpose._

+In some instances, you may also see a padlock with a cross through it or an exclamation mark over it; this indicates that the connection is _theoretically_ secure but that there is something wrong with the certificate in use by the server.